 To determine whether you have broken your wrist, your physician will ask you for a complete medical history and conduct a physical examination.
 An X-ray can confirm the diagnosis.

 Make an appointment with a hand, wrist or elbow specialist

 How is a broken wrist treated?

 Treatment options depend on the nature of the fracture, the patient’s age and the patient’s activity level.

 If the broken bone is in a good position or can be put back into good alignment, a cast can be used to keep the wrist steady until it heals.
-The cast may need to extend either up to the elbow or in some cases, above the elbow.
 Usually, the cast is required for six weeks.

 Broken wrist recovery depends on the severity of the injury.
 Most fractures hurt moderately for a few days to a couple weeks.
-Most are the bone healing is complete by 6 to 12 weeks.
+In most cases, the bone heals in 6 to 12 weeks.
 Your function, although mostly recovered by four months, will continue to improve for up to a year.

 Your well-being is important to us.
 Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
 If your injury or condition is recent, you can walk right into one of our OrthoIndy Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.